-Residential/agricultural buffers are intended to provide space, or other physical separation, between new residential development and existing agricultural operations.
-Buffers are designed to create separation between new residential development and agricultural operations while protecting existing agricultural operations from nuisance complaints.
-Buffers also protect public health and safety by reducing noise, dust, odor, spraying, and other impacts that are normally associated with farming and ranching.
-Buffers can reduce residential and agricultural land use conflict by meeting the following purposes:
+Residential/agricultural buffers are intended to provide physical separation between existing agricultural uses and new, non-agricultural residential development.
+Creating such separation is intended to protect public health and safety by reducing noise, dust, odor, spraying, and other impacts that are normally associated with farming and ranching, and by doing so, may protect the agricultural operator from nuisance complaints.